Join Here | Log In

 According to the CDC, LDL, or ‘bad’ cholesterol, increases heart disease and stroke risk.
 They recommend eating “foods with plenty of fiber, such as oatmeal and beans, and healthy unsaturated fats, such as avocados, olive oil, and nuts.”[ref]

-Essentially, LDL is linked to heart attacks because cholesterol is a component of plaques that can build up in the arteries.
+One reason that LDL is linked to heart attacks is because cholesterol is a component of plaques that can build up in the arteries.
 When the cells lining the blood vessels (endothelial cells) become inflamed, LDL particles are included in the layers of the arteries.
 When the LDL cholesterol becomes oxidized by reactive oxygen species, it increases inflammation in the vessel.[ref]

-It’s simplistic to say that LDL-c is “bad cholesterol”.
+It’s simplistic to say that LDL-c is “bad cholesterol” since it is necessary and essential at the right levels.
 Let’s dig into the research here because the truth isn’t always as black and white as health websites claim.

 A 2010 meta-analysis of twenty-six large clinical trials using statins to reduce cholesterol found the following.[ref]